magicalsociety/WrexMods/README.md

  ### CheckAndInstallNodeModule

 **Description:**
 Installs a Node Module locally to the DBM/Bot 'node_modules' folder.
+Note: Sometimes it doesn't work right in Run Script, the command might need to be ran twice, the first one to install, then it should work from then on.

 **Args:**
 ```modulename``` - The name of the module.